An Overview of Relativistic Particle Pushers and their Extension to Arbitrary Order Accuracy: Test cases

 As a measure for the error in the propagation direction and the energy of the particle, two error measures are introduced,

 The maximum is taken along the full trajectory of the particle during the simulation. $\mathcal{E}_\phi^{\mathrm{L}}$ measures the maximum angle of the velocity away from its starting velocity in the $x$--direction, while $\mathcal{E}_\gamma^{\mathrm{L}}$ measures the maximum relative error of the kinetic energy $\gamma - 1$.
 This error in kinetic energy can also be taken as a measure of the trajectory deviation from a straight line as the particle gains energy by moving along the electric field in the $y$--direction.
+As can be expected, the maximum error of the kinetic energy is observed half-way through the periodic orbit.
+On the other hand, it was found that the maximum error in the propagation angle occurs early on during the cycle.
+This means that for the highest $\gamma_0$ runs, (d) and (e), where the full orbit isn't realised, $\mathcal{E}_\phi^{\mathrm{L}}$ is still a meaningful measure for the accuracy of the schemes.